musicslayer/self_publish_book/README.md

 ### Upload
 Upload to Google and Amazon.
 - Google will only allow you to sell e-books, whereas Amazon can sell e-books and physical books.
-- For both e-book and physical book, Google and Amazon will ask for a description, list of subjects, price, maturity rating, etc. which you have to provide.
+- For both e-books and physical books, Google and Amazon will ask for a description, list of subjects, price, maturity rating, etc. which you have to provide.
 In the description, I also copy all of the warnings from the title page here as well so people can know what to expect before they buy.
 - For the e-book, you upload the EPUB file and the front cover image (PNG or JPG).
 - For the physical book, you upload the manuscript (PDF) and the cover file (PDF).